Astros vs. Dodgers Player Props Betting Odds

 Tucker Stats

-- Kyle Tucker has collected 72 hits with 15 doubles, nine home runs and 33 walks.
-He has driven in 41 runs with 14 stolen bases.
+- Kyle Tucker has recorded 74 hits with 15 doubles, 10 home runs and 36 walks.
+He has driven in 42 runs with 14 stolen bases.

 Tucker Recent Games